-This could be in a care home, where abuse practices may be hidden from visiting staff.
-It could also be in an adult's own home, where they are not able to tell you about the abuse they are experiencing, such as in a relationship where there is domestic abuse or when a person is being coerced or controlled.
-It is important to ensure that you speak to the adult alone, to allow them the opportunity to disclose any concerns.
+Examples of these are in a care home where abuse practices may be hidden from visiting professionals or, where an Adult is not able to tell you about the abuse they are experiencing, such as in a relationship where there is domestic abuse or when a person is being coerced or controlled.

-Practicing concerned curiosity to a high standard could prevent abuse and neglect from happening or worsening.
+Practicing professional curiosity to a high standard could prevent abuse and neglect from happening or worsening.
 Therefore it is important to know the skills you will need.

-How to develop skills in concerned curiosity
+How to develop skills in professional curiosity